 Easier to install than downlights, spotlights can provide overall lighting or accent lighting.
 They’re versatile too.
 Available in many types of fitting, you should have no trouble finding a spotlighting solution that suits the size of your kitchen island.

-The beautiful Osaka 3-Light Plate in glossy white finish makes a fine choice of light over a square-shaped kitchen island.
+The beautiful Hyssa 3-Light Plate in glossy white finish makes a fine choice of light over a square-shaped kitchen island.
 Each of its three light heads is adjustable, so you can direct light exactly where you need it.

 Suitable for a longer kitchen island, the Davida 4-Light Spotlight Bar can be installed over the centre or edges of your island.
 The latter is especially useful with shiny work surfaces, as the extra angle helps avoid light bouncing straight into your eyes.
 This fitting comes with four 5W LED spotlights, for years of reliable service.

 Pendants are a popular choice of decorative light for kitchen islands.
 You should allow a space of 30-36 inches above work surfaces when installing, depending on the height of family members.
 Install two or three pendants together if space permits, or more if the fittings are compact.